facebookresearch/CompilerGym/INSTALL.md

     git checkout stable
     make init

-The `make init` target only needs to be run once on initial setup, or when pulling remote changes to the CompilerGym repository.
+The `make init` target only needs to be run on initial setup and after pulling remote changes to the CompilerGym repository.

 Run the test suite to confirm that everything is working: